Skip to content

 Resource: Cypress Accessibility Testing Guide

-By following these 8 steps, you can significantly enhance the accessibility of your Vue applications and create more inclusive web experiences.
+By following these 8 steps, you will enhance the accessibility of your Vue applications and create more inclusive web experiences.
 Remember that accessibility is an ongoing process - continually learn, test, and strive to make your apps usable by everyone.